CleverRaven/Cataclysm-DDA/doc/TRANSLATING.md

 ### Translation Functions

-In order to mark a string for translation and to obtain its translation at runtime, you should use one of the following three functions.
+In order to mark a string for translation and to obtain its translation at runtime, you should use one of the following functions and classes.

 String *literals* that are used in any of these functions are automatically extracted.
 Non-literal strings are still translated at run time, but they won't